el-tocino/9000-series/README.md

 ### Text screens (navy, white text):
 numbers (left aligned one tab in)
-list of items, with numbers.  period-padded, top item and sub items, four LF spacing between various items
+list of items, with numbers.  period-padded, a top item with indented sub-item list, four(?)
+LF spacing between various items